taruch/phantom_cisco_firepower/README.md

-# phantom_cisco_csr_rtbh

-Cisco Cloud Services Router
+Cisco Firepower

 Publisher: World Wide Technology
-App Version: 1.3
+App Version: 1.1.8
-Product Vendor: Cisco
+Product Vendor: Cisco Systems
-Product Name: Cisco CSR
+Product Name: Cisco Firepower
 Product Version Supported (regex): ".*"
-This app interfaces with Cisco CSR devices, and supports containment actions like 'block network', correct actions like 'unblock network', and investigative actions like 'list blocked networks' on a Cisco CSR device.
-It uses the REST interface to log on and perform its actions.
-The target host is required to have the REST interface enabled.
+This app interfaces with Cisco Firepower devices to add or remove IP's or networks to a Firepower Network Group Object, which is configured with an ACL

 Configuration Variables

-The below configuration variables are required for this App to operate on Cisco CSR.
+The below configuration variables are required for this App to operate on Cisco Firepower.
 These are specified when configuring an asset in Phantom.

-VARIABLE    REQUIRED    TYPE    DESCRIPTION password    required    password    Password user    required    string    User with access to the trigger node route_to_null    required    string    Null Route IP (x.x.x.x) trigger_host    required    string    Trigger Host Supported Actions
+VARIABLE    REQUIRED    TYPE    DESCRIPTION username    required    string    User with access to the Firepower node network_group_object    required    string    Network Group Object domain_name    required    string    Firepower Domain firepower_host    required    string    Device IP/Hostname password    required    password    Password

-unblock network - Unblocks an IP/network
-block network - Blocks an IP/network
+Supported Actions

-list blocked networks - Lists currently blocked networks test connectivity - Validate the asset configuration for connectivity
+test connectivity - Validate the asset configuration for connectivity list networks in object - Lists currently blocked networks block ip - Blocks an IP network unblock ip - Unblocks an IP network
-action: 'unblock network'
+action: 'test connectivity'

-Unblocks an IP/network
+Validate the asset configuration for connectivity

-Type: correct
+Type: test

 Read only: True

+This action logs into the Cisco Firepower device using a REST call

 Action Parameters

-PARAMETER    REQUIRED    DESCRIPTION    TYPE    CONTAINS destination-network    required    IP/network to unBlock (X.X.X.X/NM)    string
+No parameters are required for this action

 Action Output

 No Output

-action: 'block network'

-Blocks an IP/network

-Type: contain

-Read only: True

-Action Parameters

-PARAMETER    REQUIRED    DESCRIPTION    TYPE    CONTAINS destination-network    required    IP/network to block (X.X.X.X/NM)    string
-Action Output

-No Output

-action: 'list blocked networks'
+action: 'list networks in object'

 Lists currently blocked networks